shakeelmohamed/egress-bootstrap/README.md

 Egress is a minimal [Express](http://expressjs.com/) app template for a user account system.
 I built this with the intention of getting user-based node.js apps scaffolded out quickly.
+The backend is implemented using PostgreSQL.

 ## Installing

-* This package was not meant to be installed over npm.
+* This package was not meant to be installed over npm
-    * But, you can run `npm install egress`, then copy the contents of the `node_modules/egress` folder to the root of your project directory and follow the steps below.
+    * But, you can run `npm install egress`, then copy the contents of the `node_modules/egress` folder to the root of your project directory and follow the steps below
     * Or, you can clone this project in the root of your project directory by executing `git clone git@github.com/shakeelmohamed/egress.git`
+* You probably don't need to declare this as a dependency in your `package.json`

-## Setup
+## Usage

 ### Development with Foreman:

 1. Create a `.env` file in the root directory of this project
-2. In your `.env` file add your PostgreSQL connection string in the following format:
+2. Your `.env` file should contain your PostgreSQL connection string in the following format, along with setting the `PGSSLMODE` variable to `require`:

 ```
 DATABASE_URL=postgres://<username>:<password>@<host>:<port>/<dbname>